FAQ

 What is a PDF?

-PDF is an acronym for Portable Document Format.
+PDF stands for Portable Document Format.
 It’s a way of sharing a document across any platform or software without losing the formatting, and it’s the file type I use for all of my patterns.

 Advantages: No waiting!
-When you purchase one of my PDF sewing patterns you can download it instantly after payment.
+You can download it instantly after payment.
 Custom printing: Print any or all of the pages, as needed, whenever you like.
-If you would like to save paper, print only the pattern pages themselves and read the instructions from a screen.
+If you’d like to save paper, print only the pattern pages themselves and read the instructions from a screen.
 Do overs: No worries, if you lose the file, you can download it again from your Etsy account history.

 How do I find my pattern PDF?
 Will you email it to me?

-My patterns are not emailed, they are downloaded by you anytime you like after payment!
+The patterns themselves are not emailed, they are downloaded by you anytime you like after payment!
 Yay!
 No waiting.
-Etsy sends automatic email receipts which include handy download links for you.
-Your patterns are also backed up on Etsy.com, and can be found by logging in with a browser and checking under your purchase history.
+Etsy sends email receipts which include download links.
+Patterns are also stored in your account on Etsy.com, and can be re-downloaded by logging in with a browser and checking under your purchase history.

-Guest purchases: If you purchased without logging in, the only way to access guest purchases is through your email receipt.
+Guest purchases: If you purchased without logging in, the only way to access your pattern is through your email receipt.
 Guest purchases will not show in your Etsy account unless you link them.
 It’s easy.

-NOTE: If you purchased a pattern from my now closed CRAFTSY/BLUPRINT shop, you should still be able to access it at craftsy.com.
-Simply log in to your account using a browser and look in your pattern library.
+NOTE: If you purchased a pattern from my now closed CRAFTSY shop, simply log in to your craftsy.com account using a browser and look in your pattern library.

 Help, I can't download my pattern purchase!